kuumoneko/music_player/README.md

 ## UPDATE NOTE

-> Refactor get auth code
+> Remove axios -> change to fetch

-## Usage will be added later, Im fixing something
+## Usage will be added later, it's still in development

 ## Learn More